jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-Alternatively, using VMware GemFire's Snapshot Service, you can export data contained in targeted `Regions` from one cluster during shutdown and import the data into another cluster on startup.
+Alternatively, using [vmware-gemfire-name]'s Snapshot Service, you can export data contained in targeted `Regions` from one cluster during shutdown and import the data into another cluster on startup.
 The Snapshot Service lets you filter data while it is being imported and